frictionlessdata/datapackage-v2-draft/content/docs/specifications/extensions.md

 Combining modern JSON Schema features with an ability to provide profiles to any of the core Data Package Standard specification descriptors, allows to achieve almost any of metadata enrichment goals including but not limited to:

-- adding new domain-specific properties
+- Adding new domain-specific properties.
-- requiring existing properties to comply with certain requirements
+- Requiring existing properties to comply with certain requirements.
-- defining what resources are expected
+- Defining what resources are expected.
-- requiring resources to meet certain dialect or schema requirements
+- Requiring resources to meet certain dialect or schema requirements.
-- combining existent profiles as a part of a high-level extension
+- Combining existent profiles as a part of a high-level extension.
-- creating domain-specific dialect and schema catalogues
+- Creating domain-specific dialect and schema catalogues.

 ## Example